microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
 2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.
 3. **PrefabSpawnManager.cs** enables you to store prefab references to use when spawning.
-4. **SpawnTestKeyboardSpawning** demonstrates how to spawn sync objects, as well as custom class types.
+4. **SyncObjectSpawner.cs** demonstrates how to spawn and delete sync objects, as well as custom class types.

 ---
 ##### [Go back up to the table of contents](#table-of-contents)